 Do you remember what I mentioned about having some fun with other competitor brands?
 This is what McDonald’s did with Burger King.
 And yes, let’s not forget about the ghost from “Scary Movie” who is having his lunch while talking on the phone.
 Oh, I almost forgot about the Cheeseburger candy!
 Trick or treat?!

-It’s ok to be someone else for Halloween.
+It’s okay to be someone else for Halloween.
 Even if you are Dracula, Frankenstein or your math teacher.
 This is what Sharpie is telling us through their ads.

 They show us that you can be different only by wearing someone else’s head…sorry, hat!

 What would you want to take if you were you for Halloween?
 Snickers has the answer.
-In these ads they show you the scary part of you when you would knock at the door.
+In these ads, they show you the scary part of you if you were to knock at the door.

 Mini One Halloween Commercials

 This brand has what it needs to create some interesting ads for Halloween.
-Shapes and lights is all you need to do some creative stuff that can make you “Ahhaaa”
+Shapes and lights are all you need to do some creative stuff that can make you go “Ahhaaa”!

-Now back to you, show us in your comments what are the most creative and scary Halloween ads that you like!
+Now back to you!
+Tell us in your comments about the most creative and scary Halloween ads that you’ve ever seen!

 Ad source: AdsoftheWorld, Creative Bloq